 HCS-O credential holders are professionals with specialized knowledge in applying clinical assessment findings to Medicare specific data collection items.
-To perform this task, they must possess and demonstrate expertise in the understanding and application of Medicare instruction contained in the OASIS guidance manual and Category specific Questions and Answers quarterly updates.
+To perform this task, they must possess and demonstrate expertise in the understanding and application of Medicare instruction contained in the OASIS guidance manual and CMS OASIS Q&As.
 Quality outcomes and payment are derived from data in the OASIS assessment, therefore its accuracy is imperative for patient care and agency viability, in terms of financial health and compliance with regulations.